 We got to see Claude "up close" for the first time at the Stoltz Listening Room in Easton - front row, no more than 8-feet away.
 Watching him play (as well as listening to him play) was mesmerizing.

 Claude spends most of time touring across Europe, and usually makes two trips per year to tour across the US.
-Claude has released eight CDs, his most recent being Anthology, a double-CD collection of Claude's own favorite songs from his last ten years of recording and performing.
+Claude has released nine CDs, his most recent being Cold River, which is scheduled for release right around the same time as Claude arrives in the US in early September.

 We're excited to welcome Claude back for his second appearance at MCC.

 Darden Smith is a singer-songwriter based in Austin whose thirty-year career redefines what it means to be a musician.
 In addition to fifteen critically acclaimed albums, Smith continues to break new ground using the craft of songwriting in education, entrepreneurship, and in service to others.
 He is the founder and creative director of SongwritingWith:Soldiers, a nonprofit that pairs award-winning songwriters with veterans and service members in retreat settings to craft songs about combat and the return home.

 Smith began writing songs the age of ten, and has been recording since 1986.
 His music remains rooted in the songwriting traditions of his home state of Texas, while reflecting influences of rock, folk, and Americana rhythms and melodies.